Duke of Vallombrosa: Ducal residences

 On 25 April 1861, the 4th Duke purchased the Château des Tours, also known as the Villa Sainte-Ursule, in Cannes for 180,000 francs from the Marquess Conyngham.
-The Gothic Revival villa, later known as the Château Vallombrosa, was built by Sir Thomas Robinson Woolfield on behalf of Lord Londesborough between 1852 to 1856.
+The Gothic Revival villa, later known as the Château Vallombrosa, was built by Sir Thomas Robinson Woolfield on behalf of Lord Londesborough between 1852 and 1856.
 The Duke added a chapel, decorated the hall, and enlarged the park.
 After the Duchesses death on 17 October 1887 at the Château d'Abondant in Eure-et-Loir, the Duke retired to Paris, never to return to Cannes.
 Château Vallombrosa was leased for a while to Prince of Wagram and his wife, Berthe von Rothschild.
 On 6 May 1890, in order to pay the debts accumulated by his adventurer son, Antoine, Marquis of Morès, the Château was sold to the wealthy German hotelier Henri-Martin Ellmer for 410,000 francs and another 30,000 francs for the furniture.
 Ellmer hired Laurent Vianay to expand and transform the villa into the Hôtel du Parc, which opened in 1893.

 In 1893, the family had estates in Paris, in Eure-et-Loir (the Château d'Abondant), and in Sassari, Sardinia (the Ducal Palace, built between 1775 and 1806 as the family seat of the Dukes of Asinara).
-In 1899, the 4th Duke also sold the Ducal Palace to the Municipality of Sassari, which uses the Palace as its Town Hall.
+In 1899, the 4th Duke also sold the Ducal Palace to the Municipality of Sassari, which uses the palace as its Town Hall.